Wenn die Nacht am tiefsten...

 Wenn die Nacht am tiefsten… ("When the night is at its darkest…") is the third album by Ton Steine Scherben, released in 1975.
 It is the last one released before their six-year break from recording.
-It shows the first signs of a change in genre: moving away from Macht kaputt, was euch kaputt macht ("Destroy what destroys you") towards Halt dich an deiner Liebe fest ("Hang on to your love").
+It shows the first signs of a change in genre: moving away from Macht kaputt, was euch kaputt macht ("Destroy what destroys you") towards Halt dich an deiner Liebe fest ("Hold tight on your love").

 According to former band member Nikel Pallat, the title of the album is based on a quote from Vietnamese communist leader Ho Chi Minh.
 The second part of the quote continues, "the day is next" ("ist der Tag am nächesten").

 History

 From 1973 to 1974, the band's interest steadily declined in being the "political musicbox" of the leftist scene.
 This was compounded by the problem that one could at most request an entrance fee as "contribution of solidarity" from the audience, which was difficult to live on.
 As such, the band slowly distanced itself from the slogans of the leftist squatting scene, even if they remained faithful to the ideology.
 Financial problems led to a breakup of the band in 1973.
 The band soon reunited, but without the bassist Kai Sichtermann.
 He was replaced by Gino Götz, who had already collaborated with the band on the children's radio play Teufel hast du Wind.
 Aside from that, the band still lacked a steady percussionist.
 (On the album Keine Macht für Niemand, the percussion was primarily played by Olaf Lietzau.
 He would have been suitable, but was still underaged and could not go on tour with the band.)
 The drummer that the band decided on—Funky K. Götzner—remained with the group from that point onwards.
 With this lineup, the decision was made to produce a new LP.